Meena Upadhyaya: Biography

 Upadhyaya completed a fellowship with the Royal College of Pathologists in 2000, becoming one of the first people to do so in the field of medical genetics.
 Her research career focused on genetic disorders, especially neurofibromatosis type I and facioscapulohumeral muscular dystrophy.
 She was involved in identifying the genetic mutations responsible for these two diseases and evaluating whether certain mutation was associated with specific clinical features.
 She developed molecular tests to aid in the diagnosis of more than 20 genetic diseases including neurofibromatosis type 1.
 She has also researched the reasons that in some people with neurofibromatosis type I, the benign tumours can become malignant.
 Using high-throughput techniques, she was able to identify molecular targets which would be important for the treatment of the patients.
 Over her career, she authored more than 200 scientific articles, wrote 24 book chapters and edited four textbooks and received awards from the Muscular Dystrophy Association (2009), the Inspire Wales Awards (2010), the Theodor Schwann award from the European Neurofibromatosis Group (2013), and the recognition award from Welsh Assembly (2011).
 She was a professor in Cardiff University's Institute of Cancer Genetics and directed the All Wales Medical Genetics Service Research and Development Laboratory until her retirement in 2014, thereafter serving as an honorary distinguished professor at Cardiff until 2023.
-In 2016, for her "services to medical genetics and the Welsh Asian Communityy", she was awarded an OBE.
+In 2016, for her "services to medical genetics and the Welsh Asian Community", she was awarded an OBE.
 She received the St David Award in 2017, under the Innovation, Science and Technology category, for her outstanding contribution to medical genetics.
 Additionally, she was presented with the Welsh Muslim Council award in 2019 for her contributions to academia, and the Legacy Maker Community Achievement Award (2019) from Race Council Cymru.
 In 2017, Upadhyaya became the first female British-Indian professor to receive Honorary Fellowship at University of Wales Trinity Saint David.
 She was later appointed as an Honorary Professor in Practice in 2021.
 She is listed as one of the 100 Wales's brilliant women by Wales Online.
 She also made to the list of 100 Welsh Women, created by Women's Equality Network, to mark the centenary of the Representation of the People Act 1918.
 She was awarded the prestigious fellowship of Learned Society of Wales in 2018.
-She has been an International Advisor for the Organisation of the Rare Diseases, India (2016) and also sits on the Advisory Board of Genome India international forum, Philadelphia, USA and on the Medical Advisory Board as well as a trustee of Nerve Tumours, UK.
+She has been an International Advisor for the Organisation of the Rare Diseases, India (2016) and also sits on the advisory board of Genome India international forum, Philadelphia, USA and on the Medical Advisory Board as well as a trustee of Nerve Tumours, UK.
 Upadhyaya is a co-director of the project titled "70 Years of Struggle and Achievement: Life Stories of Ethnic Minority Women in Wales 2019" which is funded by the Heritage Lottery Fund.
 She co-edited a book on this project, which was published by Parthians in 2021.
 Upadhyaya collaborated with the Welsh Government to organise the inaugural Festival of Communities in Cardiff in 2023.